George Gervin GameAbove Center

-The George Gervin GameAbove Center, formerly known as the Convocation Center, is a multi-purpose sports and entertainment complex located on Eastern Michigan University’s west campus.
+The George Gervin GameAbove Center, formerly known as the Convocation Center, is a multi-purpose sports and entertainment complex located on the campus of Eastern Michigan University in Ypsilanti, Michigan.
+It is home to the Eastern Michigan Eagles men's and women's basketball teams, and also hosts special events including concerts, conferences, graduations, and fairs.

 Opened in 1998 as part of a campus upgrade initiative, the George Gervin GameAbove Center is a 204316 sqfoot structure that features three levels including arena, concourse, and office.
 The arena also has multiple seating configurations to maximize space usage.

-The building serves as the home to EMU athletics and also hosts a wide variety of special events including concerts, conferences, graduations, fairs, trade shows, political rallies, and more.

-On September 7, 2023, EMU unveiled a commemorative statue for George Gervin, built by artist Ben Victor.
-The ceremony was attended by Gervin.
+The arena was rededicated in honor of EMU alumnus George Gervin in 2021.
+A statue of Gervin by sculptor Benjamin Victor was unveiled in 2023 in a ceremony attended by Gervin.